HcashOrg/hcOMNI/README.md

-How to compile hcOMNI for ubuntu
+How to compile hcOMNI for ubuntu 16.04
 =========================================

-how to compile for ubuntu16.04:

 ```
 git clone https://github.com/HcashOrg/hcOMNI.git